Gapan: Economy

+Commercial and Trade

-Current major sources of income include farming, slipper making, fishponds, poultry and piggery, and commercial establishments.
+Current major sources of income within Gapan City include agriculture.
+As a town of Nueva Ecija, majority comes from farming, while fishponds, poultry and piggeries also contribute.

-The city of Gapan held tremendous promise not only in its natural resources but also in its potentials in agri-base industries and in footwear industries which help sustain its virtual role in agricultural and industrial production.
-Commercial and trade activities in the city are further accelerated by the influx of financing lending institution and new businesses.
+The city of Gapan holds tremendous promise not only in its natural resources but also in its potentials in agri-base industries and in footwear industries which help sustain its virtual role in agricultural and industrial production.

+It also generates income in slipper making and commercial establishments.
+Commercial and trade activities in Gapan are further accelerated by the influx of financing lending institution and new businesses sprouting across the city's main district.